madeso/homepage/content/blog/_index.md

 +++

-This is my blog.
-A list of various tech tips and other things I've discovered.
+This blog is me talking about my stuff, what I do and from time to time, in order to improve the state of the internet and promote better content and google hits for other people, I will also post solutions to various other problems I've found.

+Enjoy!